alejamora04/Layover-Connections/README.md

 6. Run updated containers for both the database as well as the application.
        `$ docker compose up -d`

 7. Apply existing migrations to the Django project database to reflect the state of the database from the command line.

+       `$ docker compose exec web python manage.py makemigrations --noinput`

        `$ docker compose exec web python manage.py migrate --noinput`

-9. Open the running appplication within your web browser via the specified localhost http: port.
+8. Open the running appplication within your web browser via the specified localhost http: port.
         http://localhost:8000

-11. To stop any running images.
+9. To stop any running images.
         `$ docker compose down`